Passing a Stopped School Bus Attorney Lake County, Illinois

 Preparation.

 The HoffmanLaw Office strives to know completely the facts and law of your case.
 In traffic court, good results do not often emerge by chance.
 They come through intense PREPARATION that lays the groundwork for success.
-When you select the HoffmanLaw Office as your legal advocate, you team yourself with a philosophy of extreme preparation.
+When you select The HoffmanLaw Office as your legal advocate, you team yourself with a philosophy of extreme preparation.

 Results.

 The HoffmanLaw Office views every time it appears in court with you as an opportunity to achieve RESULTS.
-Whether it is negotiating during a pretrial conference, cross-examining a witness, or delivering a closing argument at trial, the HoffmanLaw Office strives to be your best advocate at all times.
+Whether it is negotiating during a pretrial conference, cross-examining a witness, or delivering a closing argument at trial, The HoffmanLaw Office strives to be your best advocate at all times.